bytes-zone/bytes-zone/content/posts/learning-requires-effort.md

 I think people generally recognize that learning requires effort, but have an easier time applying that to physical activities than mental ones.
 You don't really go around assuming that Olympic athletes are just people who jumped out of bed the morning of the games and decided to win gold in ice dancing.
-Instead, we recognize that athletes train for years, prioritizing their sport above many other aspects in their life, in order to reach the top of the field.
+Instead, we recognize that athletes train hard for many years in order to reach the top of the field.

-But when it comes to learning in more abstract ways, it's easy to forget that effort is necessary!
+But when it comes to learning in more abstract ways, it's somehow easier to forget that effort is necessary!
 For example, I've made the mistake many times of assuming I learned something just because I reached the last page of a book.
 The Zettelkasten method ([covered](https://zettelkasten.de/posts/overview/) [many](https://www.fastcompany.com/90535318/this-simple-but-powerful-analog-method-will-rocket-your-productivity) [places](https://writingcooperative.com/zettelkasten-how-one-german-scholar-was-so-freakishly-productive-997e4e0ca125)) is one way to avoid this, and the one that *How to Take Smart Notes* recommends.
 In this method, "effort" looks like making notes by rephrasing and making connections to things you already know.

-Outside of note-taking, I also recognize this in how programmers learn new tools and techniques.
+Outside of note-taking, I see this in how programmers learn new tools and techniques.
-When someone says they want to learn, a common response goes "well, make a small but useful project and see."
+When someone says they want to learn something, a common response goes "well, make a small but useful project and see."
-I've even told people that many times without recognizing that I'm telling people to learn through effort.
+I've told people that many times myself without recognizing that I'm telling people to learn through effort.

 This makes "learning requires effort" seem pretty general to me, since it applies both in places I expected and places I didn't.
-That has the feel of a useful principle, and now I can use it to judge if I'm learning or not!
+That has the feel of a useful principle which I can use to judge if I'm learning or not!
 Am I putting in effort?
 If not, I'm probably not learning!